Impact

 Risk and Exploitability

 The CVSS base score is 8.6, indicating a high severity flaw, yet the EPSS probability is below 1 %, suggesting rare exploitation in the wild.
 The flaw requires the attacker to have authenticated access to the router’s administrative interface, so the attack vector is likely internal or from an attacker who has compromised a legitimate user’s credentials.
-The router is not listed in the CISA KEV catalog, but its ability to execute arbitrary OS commands makes it a critical asset if exposed.
+The router is not listed in the CISA KEV catalog, but the ability to execute arbitrary OS commands makes it a critical asset if exposed.

 OpenCVE Enrichment